 Associate Professor Kirsten Black is a gynaecologist with a PhD in pubilc health.
 Her clinical and research interests span the following areas:

 * International maternal and reproductive health

-The central secretariat maintains the administrative control of the Department, responsible for curricula, examinations, policy, post-graduate courses and University relations.
+The central secretariat maintains the administrative control of the Discipline, responsible for curricula, examinations, policy, post-graduate courses and University relations.

-The Institute contains research facilities for Professor Ian Fraser.
-Laboratory work focuses on menstrual function and endometriosis.
+The Institute contains research facilities and laboratory work focuses on menstrual function and endometriosis.